 - Hirsutella sinensis

-The demand for caterpillar fungus has plateaued in recent years, mostly due to the economic crisis.
-Today, it’s available in the United States as a nutritional supplement in pill form and as a tonic.
+C. sinensis is available in the United States as a nutritional supplement in pill form and as a tonic.
 Read on to discover why people are fans of C. sinensis and its health benefits.

 C. sinensis is both a fungus and a caterpillar.
 It grows out of the ground from caterpillar bodies in the high altitudes of the Himalayas and the Tibetan plateau.
 Uncultured fungus doesn’t have the same medicinal effect.

-The cultured form of the fungus has more than 20 bioactive ingredients, such sugar molecules with antioxidant properties.
+The cultured form of the fungus has more than 20 bioactive ingredients, such as sugar molecules with antioxidant properties.
 These ingredients potentially stimulate cells and specific chemicals in the body, including the immune system.

 C. sinensis is also thought to increase the production of adenosine triphosphate (ATP), which is essential for delivering energy to the muscles.
 This may improve the way your body uses oxygen.